-Depending on the type of farm you have and the type of equipment you use, these tractor maintenance tips may be repetitive.
-If you’re looking for confirmation that you’re maintaining your machinery in the best way possible or seeking out some tips for general upkeep, refer to this list of the 5 best ways to improve your tractor servicing process:
+If you’re looking for confirmation that you’re maintaining your machinery in the best way possible or seeking out some advice for general upkeep, check out this list of 5 tractor service tips:

-- Every.
-Single.
-Day: Some aspects of maintenance are necessary only annually or biannually, but other steps should be practiced on a daily basis.
-This includes keeping your equipment in a safe place, in a garage or barn where it will be kept from harmful weather.
+- Establish a Schedule: Some aspects of maintenance are necessary only annually or biannually, but other steps should be practiced on a daily basis.
+This includes keeping your equipment in a safe place, such as a garage or barn where it will be kept from harmful weather.
 Keep an eye on the temperature of your engine whenever your tractor is in use to make sure it’s not overheating.

 - Make a Checklist: Even the most experienced farmer might occasionally miss a step, so it’s important to make a list of the necessary cleaning and maintenance procedures.
-This checklist should be performed daily and include such procedures as checking tire inflation of tractors, counting all tools and returning them to their designated space, checking coolant and oil, and ensuring no belts have come loose.
+This checklist should be performed daily and include such procedures as checking tire inflation, counting all tools and returning them to their designated space, checking coolant and oil, and ensuring no belts have come loose.

 - Changing Seasons: When your tractor comes out in the spring for the first time, give it some time to adjust.
 The cold and extended period of non-use can make it a little slow to start off with.
 While it’s waking up from its winter hibernation, check the tires, steering gear, clutch and brakes, electrical system, transmission, and hydraulics.